 Instead, the problem is a combination of issues at the original sending end and the Gmail end.
-The mail server at the original sending end isn’t adding the DKIM signature that Gmail wants, and Gmail is rejecting the second copy because without that signature, they think it might be spam.
+The mail server at the original sending end isn’t adding the DKIM signature that Gmail wants, and Gmail is rejecting the forwarded copy because without that signature, they think it might be spam.

 How can I fix this?

 You probably can’t control whether Gmail treats the forwarded message as suspicious or not, so there are two other possible ways to fix this: